Move2Hear: Active Audio-Visual Source Separation: Supplementary Material

 \subsection{Minimum Inter-Source Distance}

-We investigate the effect of the minimum inter-source distance (Sec.~\ref{sec:experiments} in main) on the separation performance of our model.
+We investigate the effect of the minimum inter-source distance (`Experimental Setup' in Sec.~\ref{sec:experiments} in main) on the separation performance of our model.
 This minimum distance is applied to all audio source pairs in every episode.
 Fig.~\ref{fig:performance_vs_S2SMinDist_far_target_2_source} shows the results with both \emph{heard} and \emph{unheard} sounds.

 For both settings, our Move2Hear model outperforms all baselines by a significant margin.
 This shows that even in the challenging setting where the target and the distractor are quite close to each other (i.e., the maneuverability space around the target is reduced and the clash between the sounds of the target and the nearby distractor can be high), our model can still actively move around to effectively improve its separation quality.